uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 capability to specify what type is needed is important for the end user as their precision requirements vary depending on a workload.

-To best tackle the mentioned challenges, algorithm is decomposed into `descriptors`_ and `operations`_.
+To best tackle the mentioned challenges, each algorithm is decomposed into `descriptors`_ and `operations`_.